-Pressure washing cleans stucco and other difficult surfaces on your home or building.
+Pressure washing and steam cleaning cleans stucco and other difficult surfaces on your home or building.
 This process can make everything look new again, without the hassle of painting.

-New laws also require that companies have the necessary waste water retrieval units to recapture the polluted water and recycle it or dispose of it in an approved manner.
-We have this equipment and expertise and look forward to helping you on your next project.
+New laws require that companies have the necessary waste water retrieval units to recapture the polluted water and recycle it or dispose of it in an approved manner.
+We have the pressure washing and steam cleaning equipment and expertise and look forward to helping you on your next project.

 We have all the necessary equipment and expertise to recapture all of our waste water and stay in compliance with State and Local Laws.

-Our supervisor will walk the project with you, discuss what will be cleaned, provide a written quote and explain how we will dispose of the waste water in accordance with the new regulations.
-Upon completion, we will issue you a certificate of compliance, elaborating on the process and how it was done.
+Our supervisor walk the project with you, discuss the cleaning, provide a written quote, and explain how we will dispose of the pressure washing and steam cleaning waste water in accordance with the regulations.
+Upon completion, we issue you a certificate of compliance that elaborates on the completed work.